Sustainable forms of transport

 More information on city bikes and cycling

-When using an electric scooter
+When using an electric scooter:

-- adjust your speed to the environment
+- adjust your speed to suit the environment

-- park the scooter smartly
+- always ride the scooter sober

 - consider wearing a helmet